Emergent phenomena in Nature: a paradox with Theory?

-Other examples of non-commutative $C^*$ algebras describing quantum observables are the Weyl algebra or the more recently discovered by Buchholz and Grundling (2008), resolvent algebra \cite{BuchGrun}.
-The former is characterized by the canonical commutation relations in exponentiated form, whilst the latter corresponds to relations between resolvents.\footnote{This simple change turns out to give the resolvent algebra a much richer structure, and makes it better suited for modeling dynamics, compared to the Weyl algebra.} The algebraic relations betweeen operators may be added and multiplied in the obvious way; involution is hermitian conjugation, and the norm is the usual operator norm.
+The algebraic relations between operators may be added and multiplied in the obvious way; involution is hermitian conjugation, and the norm is the usual operator norm.
 Let us for simplicity consider the case where $\gA^q=\gB_\infty(L^2(\bR^n))$.
 Then, states $\omega: \gB_\infty(L^2(\bR^n))\to \bC$ bijectively correspond to density matrices $\rho$ through $\rho(a)=Tr(\rho a)$.
 Since a unit vector $\Psi$ defines a density matrix $|\Psi\rangle\langle\Psi|$, pure states $\phi$ on $\gB_\infty(L^2(\bR^n))$ bijectively correspond to unit vectors $\Psi$ (up to a phase), via